 In the service manual of your Vespa, you can read clearly how to change the oil and filter.
 Most 4-stroke Vespas are the same.
 The tools you will need are a torque wrench, a 24 mm bit, and a drain pan to catch the drained oil.

 Before you get started, warm up the engine of your Vespa.
 Then let it cool off for 5 minutes.
 Be careful, all the engine and exhaust pipe components are still hot.

 Use the 24 mm bit to open the drain plug located below your Vespa, behind the exhaust pipe.
 If the Vespa is parked on its center stand, then the stand will block access to the drain plug.
 Either use the side stand or fasten the front wheel on a table ramp.
 If you don’t have both you can also lean the Vespa against a wall.

 Open the drain plug.
 Make sure the drain pan is located underneath.
 You will find a strainer within the drain.
 Pull it out so you can wipe it and clean it as well.
 Then return it back to its original position.

 Next to the drain plug, you will find the filter.
 Its location makes it difficult to unscrew.
 Use an adjustable wrench.
 Be patient, take your time, and once it has loosened up a bit you can continue turning by hand.
 Catch the remaining oil as well.

 Before inserting the new filter, wipe some oil around the circle of the ring to lubricate it.
 You can use your finger.
-This will prevent the filter to get stuck making it easier the remove the next time you need to change it.
+This will prevent the filter to get stuck making it easier the remove it the next time you need to change it.
 Then place the new filter into the correct location.
 You can do this by hand.
 It shouldn’t be too tight or too loose.
 Just turn it hand tight, plus half a turn.
-Too tight can damage your casing, too loose can cause a leak.
+Too tight can damage your casing, and too loose can cause a leak.

 Once the filter is back in place, put the drain plug back too.
 Before doing so, lubricate it as well with clean oil so it will be easier to remove next time.